budarin/use-react-redux/README.en.md

 ### useStore

-A hook that connects the container to the app state for a pair of contests specified when creating it.
+A hook that connects the container to the store to get data and send it actions.
 Input parameter - an object:

 | Param          | Type              | Description                                                                                   | Optional / Required |